Snapchat Planet Order is one of the most misunderstood features on the app.

 Add perceived personalization to Snapchat+

-Why Snapchat Keeps the Planet Algorithm Secret
+Why Snapchat Keeps the Algorithm Secret

 Reasons include: